bioimagesuiteweb/bisweb/docs/README.md

 The parameter "--internal 1" instructs webpack to include the code from the internal directory and not include the boilerplate from `js/nointernal` -- see `config/webpack.config.js` if you are curious as to how this happens.

 ---

-## Microsoft Windows and WSL

-The one weakness of compiing BisWeb under the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is that Electron does not run under WSL at this point (it does run but lacks the WebGL integration we need for the viewers.)
-If you need to work with both C++ code and Electron, here is a recipe that works:

-1. Checkout the bisweb source tree under both WSL (e.g. /home/user/bisweb) and under "Native" Windows (e.g. c:\users\user\bisweb)

-2. Configure the Windows version to just build the JS distribution (i.e. no WebAssembly)

-3. Configure the WSL (Ubuntu effectively) version to build the full version (including Web Assembly)

-If you are not planning to modify the C++ code then you can simply build this once under WSL and just copy the three files above manually.

 ---